 The Commonground story began with a vision – of course!
 The journey to make it a reality took creativity, hard work and perseverance as the Commonground folk made collaboration a way of life.

-You can learn more about our background by looking at The Groupwork Institute and Commonground journey, through Co-founder Glen Ochre’s life story in Our Story.
+You can learn more about our background by looking at The Groupwork Centre and Commonground journey, through Co-founder Glen Ochre’s life story in Our Story.

 Or if you are up for a wonderful read, we recommend you get hold of a copy of Child of the Earth: An Autobiography, by Glen Ochre, who was one of Commonground’s Co-founders.